-GOP Nears Senate OK Of Tax Bill After Flurry Of Final Deals
+GOP Nears Senate OK of Tax Bill After Flurry of Final Deals

 But after bargaining that stretched into Friday morning, McConnell and other leaders said victory was assured in a chamber they control 52-48.
 Facing unyielding Democratic opposition, Republicans could lose no more than two GOP senators and prevail with a tie-breaking vote from Vice President Mike Pence.

 Under the changes leaders agreed to, millions of companies whose owners pay individual, not corporate, taxes on their profits would be allowed deductions of 23 percent, up from 17.4 percent.
-That helped win over GOP Sens.
-Ron Johnson of Wisconsin and Steve Daines of Montana.
+That helped win over Wisconsin’s Johnson and Steve Daines of Montana.

 People would be allowed to deduct up to $10,000 in property taxes, a demand of Sen. Susan Collins of Maine.
 That matched a House provision that chamber’s leaders included to keep some GOP votes from high-tax states like New York, New Jersey and California.

+Collins, a moderate and frequent maverick who opposed her party’s Obamacare repeal drive, said she’d back the tax bill.

-The changes added more than $300 billion to the tax bill’s costs.
+The changes added nearly $300 billion to the tax bill’s costs.
 To pay for that, leaders agreed to reduce the number of high-earners who must pay the alternative minimum tax, rather than completely erasing it.

 They’d also increase a one-time tax on profits U.S.-based corporations are holding overseas and require firms to keep paying the business version of the alternative minimum tax.